Jake-neteng556/github.io/README.md

 # 🧠 Jake’s Logseq Public Notes
-(EMBRACING THE USE OF A.I AS A PROMPT ENGINEER)
+(EMBRACING THE POWER OF A.I AS A PROMPT ENGINEER)

-This repository hosts my public Logseq journals and notes, which have been cleaned, curated, and published as a simple GitHub Pages site.
+This repository hosts my public Logseq journals and notes, which have been cleaned, curated, and published as a simple central GitHub Pages site.

 ## 📘 Overview
 - Built directly from Markdown files (`_posts/` folder).